Who are the most dominant female footballers of 2019? Keep scrolling to find out and check back to see the updates.

 Rapinoe said to the reporters: “There is no perfect way to protest.
 I feel in my heart it is right to continue to kneel during the national anthem, and I will do whatever I can to be part of the solution.”

-The youngest member of the U.S. women's national soccer team in 2009, Alex Morgan was also among the best female soccer players of 2019.
+The youngest member of the U.S. women's national soccer team in 2009, Alex Morgan was also among the top female football players of 2019.

 Morgan earned her first Olympic gold medal at the 2012 Summer Olympic Games by helping the U.S. women win over Japan.
 She overcame an injury to help the Americans win the 2015 FIFA Women's World Cup, and four years later she tied for the tournament high with six goals to help the U.S. claim its second consecutive World Cup title.